 Results of all past Canadian federal elections to the House of Commons.
 Each square represents one seat in the House.
 Faint grey squares represent seats that have yet to exist/no longer exist.
-Note that squares are merely stylized renditions of provincial seat counts across the country, grouped from smallest delegation to largest.
+Note that squares are merely stylized renditions of provincial seat counts across the country, grouped from smallest political party delegation to largest.
 Squares are not located in the geographic part of the province that voted for one party.
 Seat counts and popular vote numbers from pre-1960 elections can be ambiguous, see information below the map for more.

 Prior to the 1960s, most Canadian elections would see a couple of MPs elected under labels like “Liberal-Conservative,” “Independent Conservative/Liberal,” “Liberal Labour,” “Liberal Progressive,” and so on.